drainpip/shaneis.me-v4/src/pages/astro-implementation-details.md

 }
 ```

 The `PostLayout.astro` file had a `<slot />` [component](https://docs.astro.build/en/basics/astro-components/#slots) which Astro uses to put your content into a layout.
-I had initially assumed that the `h2, h3` elements would inherit these styles due to the Cascade.
-This wasn't the case, as they're scoped to the elements themselves within the `PostLayout.astro`.
+I had initially assumed that the `h2, h3` elements, which live inside that `<slot />` component, would inherit these styles due to the Cascade.
+This wasn't the case, as they're scoped to the elements themselves within the `PostLayout.astro` and not going into the layout's children.
 So I had to move this CSS into the `global.css` file.
 There is a way to [force something into global](https://docs.astro.build/en/guides/styling/#global-styles), but I felt the following was easier to understand:

 ```css
 /* src/styles/global.css */